dhruvjaison/crm/TEST-GUIDE.md

 # 🚀 Testing Guide - Get Your CRM Running in 10 Minutes

-Follow these steps exactly to test your CRM locally and deploy to Vercel.
+Follow these steps exactly to test your CRM with Arnie AI locally and deploy to Vercel.

 ## Prerequisites